ig3/srf/README.md

 #### Percent Correct

-This is the percentage of 'correct' responses (a.k.a. not Fail) for cards with intervals between config.matureThreshold and config.maxInterval, reviewed in the window config.percentCorrectWindow.
+This is the percentage of reviews that are not rated 'Fail'.

-Cards with maximum interval are excluded on the premise that they are mastered and it is not performance on these cards that should be regulated, but rather performance on mature cards (Unconcious Competence).

-Maybe this should also include the learning cards, but these are excluded on the premise that while learning the error rate will be relativley high and the regulation effectively regulates how quickly cards progress through learning to mastered, even though the learning cards are not included in the calculation of percent correct.

-Card intervals are adjusted according to the difference between the average percent correct and config.percentCorrectTarget.
-If average percent correct is less than the target then intervals are shortened, making cards due sooner.
-If it is more than the target then intervals are lengthened, making cards due later.
+This is calculated with both a time window and an interval window.

+The time windows is config.percentCorrectWindow.
+Only reviews within this window are considered.

+The interval window is config.matureThreshold to config.maxInterval (exclusive).
+This excludes reviews of new cards and cards at maximum interval.
+The excluded cards are not the target of review difficulty control.

+If there are fewer than config.minPercentCorrectCount reviews within these windows, then the lower bound on interval is removed.

+When a card is reviewed and the new interval is greater than config.learningThreshold, then the intervals and due dates of all cards with interval between learningThreshold and maxInterval are adjusted according to the difference between 'percent correct' and config.percentCorrectTarget, multiplied by percentCorrectSensitivity.
+This adjustment makes reviews sooner or later, to achieve the target percent correct.

 #### Average time per review